-Experience a few hours exploring the country on horseback.
+One of the things to do in Port Austin is to experience a few hours exploring the country on horseback.
 This riding stable has been in the area for over 50 years.
 Highly rated and known for scenic trails and friendly horses.
 The trail ride is everything you would want it to be; through meadows, across streams, absolutely idyllic.
 The owner is also your guide and known to teach proper handling and techniques for a great experience.
-The farm and stables is located south of Port Austin off of M-53 at 1075 Hunter Road.
-Visit Knoblock Riding Stable’s Facebook Page for Hours and contact information.
+The farm and stables are located south of Port Austin off of M-53 at 1075 Hunter Road.
+Visit Knoblock Riding Stable’s Facebook Page for hours and contact information.

-If its a calm day with little or no wave action rent some kayaks in Port Austin Kayak, (referred to by the locals as the “PAK” and paddle east to Turnip Rock or explore the formations of Broken Rocks west of the harbor.
+If it’s a calm day with little or no wave action, rent some kayaks in Port Austin Kayak (referred to by the locals as the “PAK”) and paddle east to Turnip Rock and explore the formations of Broken Rocks west of the harbor.
 Both water trails are relatively easy to do and offer some great scenery.
 Turnip Rock can only be seen from the water so bring your waterproof camera for some great shots.

 The Upper Thumb now has two full-featured go-kart tracks.
 In Port Austin, the track is large and it’s ideal for a tasting of real racing.
 As an adult, you can take the little ones on a full-throttle ride around a great winding track.
 Check out Family Go Karts in Port Austin south of town off of M-53.
 In Caseville, Key North Mini Golf and Family Fun Center claim to be the largest track in mid-Michigan.
 With 15 new karts and some two-seaters so mom or dad can drive the youngsters around that are too small to do it themselves.

 #5 Walk Through a Butterfly House